 = $500,000 / ($225,000 + $175,000 + $75,000) or 1.05

 Since the ratio is greater than 1, we can safely conclude that Company A generates enough cash flow to pay for its other expenses.

 Interpretation of Cash Flow Adequacy Ratio

 As said above, a ratio of 1 or more suggests the company is financially sound.
-Hence, all the companies should aim to have a Cash Flow Adequacy Ratio of 1 or more.
+Hence, all the companies should aim to have a cash flow adequacy ratio of 1 or more.

-We can also compare the ratio of one firm with others in the industry to make further analysis and decisions.
+We can also compare the ratio of one firm with others in the industry to make further analyses and decisions.
 Even for the same company, one can compare this ratio with the past years to conclude if the performance shows an improving trend or not.

 If the ratio shows an increasing trend, it could mean that the financial position is improving.
 This also serves as a positive sign for positive future performance.
 On the other hand, if the ratio is decreasing, it could serve as a potential warning flag.
-It also raises questions on the company’s future performance.
+It also raises questions about the company’s future performance.